StefanoND/NWNXEE-SETUP/HINTS.md

+# Port forwarding/Firewall

+You don't usually need to mess with them, but if you do here, they are.

+They're mostly here for fast access of information.

+    I don't want to scare you or sound paranoid but messing with this stuff requires one to be properly secured to avoid bad things from happening.

+    Be aware that opening ports and allowing them through the firewall means you're literally "opening" them to the outside world.
+    So anyone from the internet "can" (don't mean they will) access your server from that specific port.

+    I strongly recommend you to try and see if everything's working first, and still I recommend you learn about these things before fiddling with this.

+### IMPORTANT: Pay attention to their protocol (TCP and/or UDP).

+### NWN: EE's Server

+All NWNEE's Server ports are UDP

+You should only forward the port you're using like:

+    5121 (UDP)

+### SSH

+SSH Only needs one port and it's TCP:

+    22 (TCP)

+### No-ip

+IMPORTANT: Port 80 opens the port for Web Servers using HTTP (all of them)
+IMPORTANT: Port 443 opens the port for Web Servers using HTTPS (all of them)

+    80 (TCP)
+    443 (TCP)

+### Grafana

+### InfluxDB

+InfluxDB uses other ports but they're used locally and their website explicitly says not to open them

+    8086 (TCP and UDP)

+### Redis

+Even though the default port is 6379 (TCP), it's unencrypted and doesn't require special permissions to use.
+Port 6380 is encrypted and requires special permissions to use (Need to be properly configured)

+    6379 (TCP)
+    6380 (TCP)

+### MySQL

+Only MySQL needs port forwarding

+    3306 (TCP)

 # Multiple instances for online play

 If you have two or more CD-Keys (either from Steam, GOG, Beamdog and/or other places) you can install them through